-Governor David Ige Reflects on Productive Washington VisitPosted on Feb 26, 2015 in Latest News, Newsroom, Press Releases
+Governor David Ige Reflects on Productive Washington VisitPosted on Feb 26, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Today Governor David Ige held a news conference to provide information about his participation in the National Governors Association Winter Meeting and his meetings with various federal officials and business leaders in Washington, D.C.

 “Meeting with the other governors was a valuable experience,” said Gov. David Ige.
 “We were able to discuss issues affecting the states and share best practices that lead to innovative solutions.”

 Governor Ige was part of a panel discussion on Homeland Security and Public Safety where the focus was on Congressional action related to funding the Department of Homeland Security.